TECHNOLOGY RESOURCES FOR PARENTS

 - What web sites and programs do you access?

-- On what social media sites do you maintain an account?
+- Which social media accounts do you have?

 - What personal information have you posted?